groupdocs/docs.groupdocs.com/content/viewer-net/release-notes/release-notes-2017/groupdocs.viewer-for-.net-17.9-release-notes.md

 This method is obsolete and will be removed in the next version.

-**NuGet package name changed**
-The NuGet package name was changed from **groupdocs-viewer-dotnet** to **GroupDocs.Viewer**.

-**File extension field does not include period**
-There is a breaking change in the version 17.9 related to the file extensions, this change is especially relevant to users who have implemented their own custom ICacheDataHandler.
-All file extensions from now on will come with the leading dot.

-Following public members are affected:

-*   FileExtension property of ImageOptions class
-*   Extension property of the AttachmentBase abstract class
-*   SupportedDocumentFormats property of the DocumentFormatsContainer class
-*   Extension property of the FileDescription class
-*   Extension property of DocumentInfoContainer class
-*   OutputExtension property of the CachedDocumentDescription and CachedPageDescription classes.
+{{< alert style="danger" >}}NuGet package name changedThe NuGet package name was changed from groupdocs-viewer-dotnet to GroupDocs.Viewer.{{< /alert >}}{{< alert style="danger" >}}File extension field does not include periodThere is a breaking change in the version 17.9 related to the file extensions, this change is especially relevant to users who have implemented their own custom ICacheDataHandler.
+All file extensions from now on will come with the leading dot.Following public members are affected:FileExtension property of ImageOptions classExtension property of the AttachmentBase abstract class SupportedDocumentFormats property of the DocumentFormatsContainer classExtension property of the FileDescription classExtension property of DocumentInfoContainer classOutputExtension property of the CachedDocumentDescription and CachedPageDescription classes.{{< /alert >}}